Calyx: Privacy-Preserving Multi-Token Optimistic-Rollup Protocol: Model

 A protocol that does not execute any transactions can trivially satisfy \textit{balance security}; however, such a protocol is functionally meaningless.
 To ensure that the protocol makes progress in response to valid requests from honest participants, we define the notion of \textit{liveness} as follows:

 \begin{definition}[Liveness] Any valid request from participants honestly following \ru will eventually either be committed on-chain or invalidated. \end{definition}

 In addition to \textit{balance security} and \textit{liveness}, which ensure that the protocol functions correctly in response to actions taken by honest participants, we define the privacy property that \ru aims to achieve as \textit{L2 transaction privacy}, meaning that only indistinguishable public leakage about L2 execution is observable through the published data on L1 blockchain.
 Our \emph{L2 transaction privacy} property is defined based on the Layer 2 Indistinguishability (L2-IND) game inspired by~\cite{Zcash}.
-Here we give a general idea of the L2-IND game design.
 The formal definition of the game and how the oracle works can be found in Appendix~\ref{apx:privacy}.

-\textbf{The L2-IND game} is defined as a round-based game between a challenger $\mathcal{C}$ and an adversary $\mathcal{A}$, where $\mathcal{A}$ attempts to distinguish which L2 protocol it is interacting with, based on the public information it can access.
-During the game, $\mathcal{C}$ can issue multiple types of requests representing all possible interactions in \ru: $CommitBatch$ (generate a batch), $WriteOnL1$ (publish on the L1 blockchain), $CreateAddress$ (generate a client account), $PegIn_{L1}$ (peg in on the L1 blockchain), $Mint$ (create an initial L2 state), $Burn$ (invalidate an L2 state), $PegOut_{L1}$ (peg out on the L1 blockchain), $Transfer$ (propose a transaction), $ReadOnL1, ReadOnL2$ (check the L1 and L2 transactions and states), and finally $guess$, indicating $\mathcal{A}$'s guess of which protocol it is interacting with.